MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 * Can you measure and model this behavior?

 ---
+background-image: url(nature-3258924-1280.jpg)
+class: title

+.smokescreen[
+# The Operating Domain
+]

+---
 class: center, img-300h
 # Operating Domain and Failure Boundaries

-Rasmussen's model describes an operating domain bounded by economic risk, effort, and safety.
-The system's operating state is a point within the domain, always moving around.
+Rasmussen's model describes an **operating domain** bounded by economic risk, effort, and safety.
+The system's **operating state** is a point within the domain, always moving around.

 ![Rasmussen's Model](rasmussens-model.jpg)